Skip to main content

 FSC chain-of-custody certification can be verified in 60 seconds at search.fsc.org.
 Enter the certificate code.
 Confirm:

-• The certificate is active (not expired or suspended)
+• The certificate is active — FSC chain-of-custody certificates are valid for 5 years and must be renewed through annual surveillance audits (not expired or suspended)

 • The certificate holder name matches the factory's legal name